Nursing and Health Sciences Division

 This online course examines Computed Tomography (CT) physics and instrumentation to include system operation and components, image processing and display, image quality, artifact recognition, and quality.
 Pre-requisite: Admission into the LCSC Bachelor of Science in Radiographic Science Computed Tomography Program, current ARRT certification, or permission of the instructor.

-RS 460 is a 2 credit course that explores the principles of the pharmaceuticals needed to perform today's medical imaging processes along with the indications and contraindications of each; the role the imaging professional plays; the optional routes to administer the products; the Pharmacokinetics coverage that describes how drugs are absorbed, metabolized, distributed, and eliminated; and lastly the emergency procedures in response to adverse reactions to contrast media.
+This course explores the principles of the pharmaceuticals needed to perform today's medical imaging processes along with the indications and contraindications of each; the role the imaging professional plays; the optional routes to administer the products; the Pharmacokinetics coverage that describes how drugs are absorbed, metabolized, distributed, and eliminated; and lastly the emergency procedures in response to adverse reactions to contrast media.
 Pre-requisite: Admittance into the Associate of Science Radiographic Science program and Junior standing or permission from the instructor.

 Build on knowledge and skills obtained from professional experience and class work and apply these concepts to the performance of clinical procedures in the imaging environment.
 Each internship will adhere to ARRT (CT) clinical requirements and the needs of each student.
 Objectives will be determined through collaboration of the LCSC radiography faculty, the student, the site preceptor and in accordance with ARRT (CT) clinical requirements.
 Pre-requisite: Admission into the LCSC Bachelor of Science in Radiographic Science Computed Tomography Program, current ARRT certification, or permission of the instructor.
 Program approved clinical site rotation secured prior to beginning of semester.

-RS 499 is a 3 credit course that explores professional ethics that must to maintained and adhered to in a diagnostic imaging department.
+This course explores professional ethics that must be maintained and adhered to in a diagnostic imaging department.
 Familiarity of professional and personal codes of ethics and understanding will be discovered through online discussion, case studies, and group work.
 This course prepares individuals to motivate health care professionals to function and operate their specific tasks at their best abilities and improve efficiency in health care facilities.
 Pre-requisite: Admittance into the Associate of Science Radiographic Science program and Junior standing or permission from the instructor.

 Adkins , Tracy, MSN, Assistant Professor